Svolvær Airport: Future

 Avinor is planning building a new primary airport to serve Lofoten and possibly also Vesterålen.
 The region wants to be more attractive on the conference market which would create more job opportunities outside the tourist season, and there is a need to adopt airports to modern aircraft types.

 Two locations have been put forward, Gimsøya (68°19′10″N 14°9′30″E) and Hadselsanden (68°25′40″N 14°37′30″E).
 The former could replace Leknes Airport and Svolvær Airport, Helle, the latter could also replace Stokmarknes Airport.
 As both alternatives imply direct services to Oslo, the leakage to Evenes Airport would be reduced.
 Gimsøy was the most favoured alternative since Stokmarknes needs ferry access if its airport is replaced, or a future tunnel which seems to expensive, and because Hadselsanden is fairly distant from Leknes (113 km).
 However weather recordings has shown that Gimsøy, located at the big ocean, is too windy and foggy for an airport.
 Therefore, the main option now is to extend Leknes, considering that Svolvær airport has no room for extension.

-There are plans to build a tunnel along the road E10 which would reduce the road distance from Svolvær to Gimsøy and Leknes by 7 km and 6 minutes.
+There are plans to build a tunnel along the road E10 which would reduce the road distance from Svolvær to Gimsøy and Leknes by 7 km and 6 minutes, probably built after 2030.
+There has been since 2023 an ongoing project to reduce the road travel time to Evenes by 30 minutes to well below 2 hours, finished 2028.